-My child is struggling emotionally with the lack of social interaction, how can I support my child’s mental health during distance learning?
+My child is struggling emotionally with the lack of social interaction, how can I support my child’s mental health?

-We have heard from many parents that the lack of social interaction during the pandemic has taken an emotional toll on their children’s social and emotional well-being.
-It is important for parents to support the Social and Emotional Learning (SEL) of their children during this time.
+We have heard from many and caretakers that the lack of social interaction during the pandemic has taken an emotional toll on their children’s social and emotional well-being.
+It is important for parents and caretakers to support the Social and Emotional Learning (SEL) of their children during this time.

 SEL is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
 Below are some resources that could help parents and caretakers do this effectively.

 ADE Social and Emotional Learning: Information from the Arizona Department of Education on Social and Emotional Learning and general resources for parents and caretakers.